itsStxn/Coding-problems-Two-Pointers/Hard/Trapping Rain Water/README.md

 Each element in `height` is processed once.

 ## Space Complexity - O(1)
-No variables with space allocation that depend on `n`.
+No data structure variables with `n` size are used.